moonsense/moonsense-ios-sdk/README.md

 ## Introduction

-This repository hosts the releases of the Moonsense iOS SDK.
-Two variants of the Moonsense iOS SDK are available, a dynamically linked `.xcframework` and a statically linked `.xcframework`.
-This repository also holds sample applications that demonstrate the use of the Moonsense SDK for iOS.
+This repository hosts the `Package.swift` Swift Package Manager file for the Moonsense iOS SDK.
+The Moonsense iOS SDK is available as two variants: a dynamically linked `.xcframework` and a statically linked `.xcframework`.
+This repository also hosts sample applications that demonstrate the use of the Moonsense iOS SDK.

 ### `MoonsenseSDK.xcframework`